-By identifying features that both work well and may be improved, operational buildings can be optimised so that they are more satisfying in occupation.
+Identifying features that both work well and may be improved, acting as a tool for optimising operational buildings so that they are more satisfying for occupants.

-By evaluating occupant satisfaction consistently before and after an intervention (eg. office move or lighting upgrade), successes can be measured and visualised.
+Consistent evaluation before and after an intervention (eg. office move or lighting upgrade), demonstrating success.

 From a study of a single building, to explorative statistical analyses across 10,000's of records, lessons are learned that challenge better design.

-The BUS Methodology is a recognised tool for post-occupancy evaluation that contributes towards the requirements of BREEAM, LEED, WELL Standard, NABERS and Soft Landings.
+A recognised tool for post-occupancy evaluation contributing towards BREEAM, LEED, WELL Standard, NABERS and Soft Landings.